 Still relatively untouched by tourism, Mongolia’s not the easiest place to visit on your own.
 In fact, the highlight of this itinerary — visiting the nomadic reindeer herders — is only possible if you have local contacts, since, well, nomads are constantly moving about everywhere.

-That’s why we’re organising The Travel Intern’s first-ever community expedition, bringing a group of fun-loving travellers to explore Mongolia (and ride reindeer) together!
+That’s why we’re organising TTI Experiences expeditions to Northern Mongolia, bringing fun-loving travellers to experience nomad life (and ride reindeer) together!